 Prepare the Artwork

-Organise the students, who are going to submit their drawings or prints, to cut in half some blank A4 papers and turn them into A5 size paper ready for drawing their design.
+Organise the students, who are going to participate and submit their drawings or prints.
+Get them to cut in half some blank A4 papers and turn them into A5 size paper ready for drawing their design.

 Earlier, we described what type of artwork to provide.
 The three most popular types of artwork are: